Why AI cannot find your business and what is actually missing.

 4. Inconsistent entity data across platforms

 AI systems cross-reference business information across multiple sources.
 When the business name, address, or phone number differs between the website, Google Business Profile, TripAdvisor, and directory listings, the AI system cannot confidently resolve all references to the same entity.
 NAP consistency is the fix.
+In the VERIS documentation, weak NAP consistency and entity alignment are treated as a repeat technical failure, not a branding preference.

 5. Weak public search discovery signals